-- Doors are kept closed to prevent intrusion - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by the wearing of badges from the safeguarding log in system - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given - All children leaving or returning during the school day have to sign out and in - Empty classrooms have windows closed.
+- Doors are kept closed to prevent intrusion - All gates external gates a locked except at the start and end of the school day - All internal gates are kept locked except during break, lunch and the start and end of the school day. - Visitors and volunteers enter at the reception and must sign in - Visitors and volunteers are identified by the wearing of badges from the safeguarding log in system - Children are only allowed home during the school day with adults/carers with parental responsibility or permission being given - All children leaving or returning during the school day have to sign out and in - Empty classrooms have windows closed.